NHS services in the UK are invaluable, and for most of us are enough to cover our healthcare needs.

 Health insurance rates can vary dramatically, as every individual is different, and almost every provider does things differently and covers different kinds of treatment.
 Most policies will cost at least a few hundred pounds a year, with some reaching over £1000.

 For companies that offer the choice between a moratorium policy and full medical underwriting, the latter option tends to be cheaper.
-For example, a moratorium policy for a non-smoking 55 year old male in London could cost £529 per year from Vitality and £1,022 from Aviva, while for a full medical underwriting policy, costs would decrease to £522 a year from Vitality and £920 from Aviva.
-These quotes could increase if you turned out to have a medical condition during their assessment, however, and will vary depending on your individual circumstances.
+For example, a moratorium policy for a non-smoking 60 year-old male in Kent could cost £139 a month per year from General Medical and £280 a month from National Friendly, both with a £100 excess, while for a full medical underwriting policy, costs typically would be slightly lower, although they could increase if you have a medical condition, however, and will vary depending on your individual circumstances.

 Can I reduce my health insurance premiums?